Amazing Experiences in Tonga on the Water

-Tonga is an island nation around 750km2 (290mi sq) of land area across a whopping 700,000km2 (270,000sq mi) of the Pacific Ocean.
+Tonga is an island nation with around 750 km² (290 mi²) of land area across a whopping 700,000 km² (270,000 mi²) of the Pacific Ocean.
 Needless to say, Tonga is mostly about the water, which is used to both work, travel and play.
-As a visitor on an island getaway, you’re probably going to want to do more of the latter, so check out some of the amazing experiences to be had out on Tonga’s waters with this list of the top water activities in Tonga!
+As a visitor on an island getaway, you’re probably going to want to do more of the latter, so check out some of the amazing experiences to be had out on Tonga’s oceans and lagoons with this list of the top water activities in Tonga!

 1. Whale Swimming

 Arguably the most popular water activity in Tonga, swimming with humpback whales is surreal and unique.
-Tonga is one of very few countries in the world where you are allowed to swim with humpback whales, where there is a wide array of whale swimming boat tours available across in almost all island groups.
-There are lots to unpack when it comes to whale swimming, so take a look at The Guide to Whale Swimming in Tonga for more information.
+Tonga is one of the very few countries in the world where you are allowed to swim with humpback whales and where there is a wide array of whale swimming boat tours available across almost all island groups.
+There is a lot to unpack when it comes to whale swimming, so take a look at The Guide to Whale Swimming in Tonga for more information.

 2. Scuba Diving

 Tonga is the underdog of scuba diving in the South Pacific.
-While it’s not loud about its dive sites, those in the know come to Tonga to dive in the South Pacific’s largest sea cave, dive in incredibly clear water among pinnacles, arches and vast coral gardens.
-Both PADI and SSI dive centres can be found across Tonga, offering both recreational dives and courses.
-Learn more in The Guide to Scuba Diving in Tonga.
+While it’s not loud about its dive sites, those in the know come to Tonga to dive in the South Pacific’s largest sea cave and dive in incredibly clear water among pinnacles, arches and vast coral gardens.
+PADI dive centres can be found across Tonga, mostly offering recreational dives, while those who wish to learn couldn’t do it in a more idyllic spot than the islands of Ha’apai.
+Learn more about this watersport in The Guide to Scuba Diving in Tonga.

 3. Snorkelling